hmxmilohax/rb3-pc/README.md

 Now **open up RPCS3**. **Tick "I have read the Quickstart guide" and "Do not show again", then click "Continue."**
 ![A screenshot of RPCS3 welcoming the user to RPCS3.](images/inst/rpcs3init.png "Welcome to RPCS3")

-As mentioned earlier, this an outdated build of RPCS3, and you'll be warned about this.
+As mentioned earlier, this is an outdated build of RPCS3, and you'll be warned about this.
 **Make sure you click "No."**
 ![A screenshot of alerting the user RPCS3 has an update available.](images/inst/rpcs3updwrn.png "Update Available")